tanjingme/Chinese-Text-Classification-tools-for-python/README.md

 USAGE: train_corpus,test_corpus=corpus_allocation(preprocessed_corpus_path,allocation_percentage_list):

 The function compute_weight computing the weight of words corresponding to documents in a corpus and it is the member fuction of the class Corpus.
-It is a non-parameter function and doesn't return anything.
+It is a non-parameter function and doesn't return anything. you can change the code in the class Weight code block to change the way how it  implements and now it uses the tf-idf.

 USAGE: corpus.compute_weight()